 3. One less mentioned advantage of tubeless tires is the failure mode.
 Vendors claim road tubeless tires are likely to stay on the rim in the event of total deflation, which was my experience exactly.
 When I sliced a tubeless tire the beads remained perfectly fixed as I safely came to a stop.

 1. Road tubeless tires fit tighter.
 At first I found it difficult to mount my Ultremo ZX tires.
 I found it helpful to use a toe strap as a sort of fourth hand but otherwise managed to mount the tire without tools.
 Separately I tried my Kool-Stop Bead Jack, which made quick work of the job.
 In any event it seemed I got better with practice and/or re-mounting tires gets easier.

 2. Tubeless requires new skills.
 You need to add sealant to your tires and top it up periodically.
 If you lose focus, you’re liable to make a mess and spray a bit of sealant around.
 Also depending on your tire/rim combination you may need an air compressor to seat a new tire.
 (I mounted the Ultremo ZX on my Alpha 400 rim several times with only a floor pump.)
 How do you feel about change?

-3. Finally I have been critical of tire selection for road tubeless.
-If you need a tire outside the 23-25mm range, choices are slim.
+3. Finally I’ve been critical of tire selection for road tubeless.
+If you need a tire outside the 23-25mm range, choices are slim in 2013.
 If you use a rim size other than 700c, choices are nil.
 That said tire selection is improving all the time.
 I put together a little survey of road tubeless tires with links to jumpstart your own research.
 I don’t sell tires and have no vested interest here.